Windows

 2. Mountain Duck WebDAV client, It offers excellent webdav speed and you can also sync your files offline.
 The downside is that it brings extra costs per user.

-3. RaiDrive, A good client that is less expensive than Mountain Duck but does not have offline synchronisation.
+3. RaiDrive, A good client that is free to use but does not have offline synchronisation.